 PARAMETER FUNCTION Analysis Through this menu the user can configure the available parameters for a proper combustion analysis.
-SEE SECTION 9.2.
+SEE SECTION 10.2.
 Instrument This menu is used to configure the instrument's reference parameters.
-SEE SECTION 9.3.
+SEE SECTION 10.3.
 Operator In this sub menu you can enter or change the name of the operator that will carry out the analysis.
 Up to 8 lines are available.
 Also, you can select the name of the operator that will carry out the analysis and this will be printed on the analysis report.
-SEE SECTION 9.4. (((A))) Alarm This submenu allows the user to set and store 10 alarms, defining the monitored parameter for each (gas, pressure, Ta, Tf), the alarm threshold and relative unit of measurement and whether it is a low or high-level alarm.
+SEE SECTION 10.4. (((A))) Alarm This submenu allows the user to set and memorise 10 alarms, defining the monitored parameter for each (gas, pressure, Ta, Tf), the alarm threshold and relative unit of measurement and whether it is a low or high-level alarm.
 Low-level alarms are triggered when the reading drops below the defined threshold, whereas high-level alarms are triggered when the reading rises above the defined threshold.
 When an alarm threshold is crossed, the instrument emits an intermittent audible alarm besides activating a visible alarm wherein the background of the name of the relative reading will start flashing in the analysis screen.
-SEE SECTION 9.5.
-Low-level alarm Alarm Alarm Threshold Threshold Threshold Threshold Threshold Alarm Information This menu provides information regarding instrument status.
-SEE SECTION 9.6.
+SEE SECTION 10.5.
+Threshold threshold and relative unit of measurement and whether it is a low or high-level alarms are triggered when the reading drops below the defined threshold.
+High-level alarm Threshold threshold is crossed, the instrument emits an intermittent audible alarm wherein the background of the name of the relative reading will start flashing in the analysis screen.
+Low-level alarm Alarm Alarm Information This menu provides information regarding instrument status.
+SEE SECTION 10.6.
 Diagnostic The user, with this menu, can check any anomalies of the device.
-SEE SECTION 9.7.
+SEE SECTION 10.7.
 Language Set the desired language for the various menus and the test ticket.
-SEE SECTION 9.8.
+SEE SECTION 10.8.
 Restore Restore factory settings.
-SEE SECTION 9.9.
+SEE SECTION 10.9.

-9.2 Configuration→Analysis
+10.2 Configuration→Analysis